 Bindweed is a climbing perennial vine, with white flowers and long tendrils that twine around other plants.
 It is found all over the world, although it does not occur naturally in the UK.

 Bindweed grows in a variety of soil types and prefers moist conditions; it roots deeply, which makes it difficult to control by digging out or hoeing because new shoots come up from underground roots.

-The leaves are alternate and heart shaped with pointed tips (acute); they have five to seven lobes that can be either smooth or hairy with soft hairs along the veins on both sides of each vein (pinnate).
+The leaves are alternate and heart-shaped with pointed tips (acute); they have five to seven lobes that can be either smooth or hairy with soft hairs along the veins on both sides of each vein (pinnate).
 The stems are green and sometimes purple when young but turn brown as they mature.
 Bindweed climbs by means of its tendrils which attach themselves to other nearby plants such as fences, railings etc., hence its common name “creeping Jenny”.

 Carpetweed is a creeping, leafless plant that spreads by underground stems.
 It is a common weed in lawns and gardens.

-Carpetweed can become established in soils with good drainage and full sun, but also occurs in shady areas where soil is compacted.
-The plant usually produces white or cream flowers during the summer months (June to September), however these may not be present every year depending on habitat conditions at the time of flowering.
+Carpetweed can become established in soils with good drainage and full sun, but also occurs in shady areas where the soil is compacted.
+The plant usually produces white or cream flowers during the summer months (June to September), however, these may not be present every year depending on habitat conditions at the time of flowering.

 The seeds mature from May until August so if you are planning to sow any bare patches of ground in autumn or winter then it’s important to make sure that carpetweed has been removed beforehand